7 Ways to Boost Testosterone

 Growth hormones are essential to our body's endocrine system and stimulate testosterone synthesis.
 Research has shown that intermittent fasting can cause an increase in growth hormone secretion by up to five-fold.

-Now, this doesn't mean you'll transform into Hulk overnight, but it does suggest that skipping meals occasionally might help give your natural T-levels a bit of a lift.
+This suggests that skipping meals occasionally might help give your natural T-levels a bit of a lift.

 This rise in testosterone due to intermittent fasting could increase muscle mass and strength and enhance mood, energy levels, libido, and cognitive function.
-So why not try mixing things up with your meal timings?
-Your hormones may thank you.

 Stress Management and Hormonal Balance